rushout09/directory-submission-sites/README.md

-# 2000+ free Directory submission sites list with high DA
+# 250+ free Directory submission sites list with high DA

-## Curated list of Top 200 sites to list your tech startup.
+## Curated list of Top 250 startup listing directories for your tech startup.
 This list is most useful for AI, SaaS, and Tech Service Companies.

 | Website | Score | URL | Pricing |
 |---------|--------|-----|----------|